mrpiggi/svg/README.md

 **v2.03** (2019/xx/xx)
 + command line format of ***Inkscape&nbsp;1.0*** and later is supported
-+ extraction of independent graphic&nbsp;files is only done if necessary; options `extract=forced` and `convert=forced` to invoke process with every single LaTeX&nbsp;run
++ extraction/conversion of independent graphic&nbsp;files is only done if
+  necessary (based on file modification date); options `extract=forced` and `convert=forced` to invoke process with every single LaTeX&nbsp;run
 + files exported with ***Inkscape*** or extracted as well as converted with
   ***ImageMagick*** or ***Ghostscript*** are not moved from root directory but created directly in the path given with `inkscapepath` or `extractpath`
++ conditional invocation of export/extraction/conversion based on file modification date implemented for XeTeX
 + option `extractpath=inkscapepath` and `extractpath=inkscapesubpath` to create
   extracted/converted files in the same directory as the exported files of
   ***Inkscape***